This time, our tests barely detected minuscule, naturally-occurring traces of strontium-90 (Sr-90).

-So to ensure safety, we sent more fish to be tested for Sr-90, in the fall of 2013.
+Sr-90 is an especially concerning radionuclide, so to ensure safety, we sent more fish to be tested for this radionuclide in the fall of 2013.

 We've now received the results from SGS North America laboratories ... and they proved just as reassuring as our prior tests for cesium and iodine radionuclides.

-We sent samples of King Salmon, Sockeye Salmon, and Albacore Tuna to SGS Laboratories to be tested for Sr-90, because those species migrate the furthest west toward Japan.
+We sent samples of king salmon, sockeye salmon, and albacore tuna to SGS Laboratories to be tested for Sr-90.

 The consensus scientific view has been that the radiation leaked from Japan poses no risks to consumers of seafood that (like our species) do not migrate close to Japan.

-And our latest test results, which detected no Sr-90, support those expert scientific estimates.
+And our latest test results (available upon request), which detected virtually no Sr-90, support those expert scientific estimates.

 Along with cesium-137, Sr-90 is one of the more dangerous radionuclides, because it has a long half-life of 30 years, and can accumulate in bone.